ChiTanGa/chi-tan-ga-core/README.md

 # Chi-Tan-Ga FastAPI Core

-## Development Configuration
+## Development Configurations

-Copy the .env.template to .env.dev (default name referenced from Docker config) And replace the variables with your settings
+The file .env.local.dev is used when running the core standalone (not within docker compose) The file .env.docker.dev is used when running the core within docker composer

 ## Running all locally with docker
 ```